segmentio/segment-docs/src/connections/destinations/catalog/skalin/index.md

 ---

 [Skalin](https://skalin.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} calculates your customer health score and alerts you as needed.
-Allowing you to be more proactive, save time, and generate more revenue.
+This allows you to be more proactive, save time, and generate more revenue.

 This destination is maintained by Skalin.
 For any issues with the destination, [contact the Skalin Support team](mailto:contact@skalin.io).